ZSIP/CCMORPH/README.md

 ## ```generator-py```

-The program is used to generate elevation profiles based on a given coastal DEM file (geotiff), a specified shoreline (shp line) and a trimming area (shp polygon).
+The program is used to generate elevation profiles based on a given coastal DEM file (geotiff), a specified shoreline (SHP line) and a trimming area (SHP polygon).
 Basic parameters such as input and output data paths or transect parameters (lengths and spacing) can be set in the config.json file.
+Note that for shoreline and trimming area, in addition to *.shp files, *.prj files should be prepared, containing information about coordinate reference systems.
+In the configuration (shapes/coastline/dst_crs and shapes/buffer/dst_crs), you specify to which system they are to be transformed for further calculations.

 The final results and as well as all intermediate results are saved.
 Those that can be used, for example, by shaper-py, analyzer-py or click-the-coast-js in the form of separate files (separate directory structure), part in the GeoPackage database.